toransahu/notes/docs/cs-fundamentals/Algo.md

 Suppose, $n = 1$ & $c_1=3$, $c_2=5$; then $0 \le 3 \le 4 \le 5$.

-Also, to be on a safer side we can use $O(n)$ to express worst-case running time, like:
+Also, to be on a safer side we can use $O(n^2)$ to express worst-case running time, like:

 For some positive constant $c, n_0$, where $n \ge n_0$ for which the following holds true: